PsihoZykt/getshop-testing-task/README.md

 - Entry page with background video
-  (you can pause\start it with clicks, also video pauses when you leaving this page, so when you return to this page video continues playing)
+  (you can pause\start it with clicks, also video pauses when you're leaving this page, so when you return to this page video continues playing)
 - Phone page, where you input your phone.